ohyoxo/mj_showcase_scraper/README.md

 # Asynchronous Web Scraping Script for Image and Prompt Data

-This repository contains an enhanced JavaScript script designed for asynchronous scraping of image and prompt data from a web page.
-The script is executed in the browser's console and captures attributes such as the image URL and the associated prompt text.
+This repository contains an enhanced JavaScript script designed for asynchronous scraping of image and prompt data from Midjourney's Community Showcase as well as prompts and thumbnails from OpenAI's [Sora](https://sora.chatgpt.com/explore) explore page.
+The script is executed in the browser's console and captures attributes such as the image or video thumbnail URL and the associated prompt text.

 ## How to Use

-1. Navigate to the webpage where the images are displayed.
-Open the image that you wish to begin scraping data from.
+1. Navigate to the page you would like to scrape.
+   - **Midjourney**: open the first showcase item you want and ensure the modal is visible.
+   - **Sora**: open the [explore page](https://sora.chatgpt.com/explore) and load the items you want to collect.
 2. Access the web browser's developer console.
 3. Copy-paste the script from `script.js` into the console and execute it.

-The script will automatically scrape the data for 30 images, starting from the one you initially opened.
+For Midjourney, the script will automatically scrape the data for 30 images, starting from the one you initially opened.
+On Sora, it will gather the prompts and thumbnails for all explore cards currently loaded on the page.

 ## Output